COP3530/edugator-content/graphs/lessons/lesson.md

 A connection between two vertices.

+### Degree

+The number of edges connected to a vertex.
+In a directed graph, the terminology is split into **in-degree** and **out-degree**.
+The in-degree of a vertex is the number of edges pointing to it and the out-degree is the number of edges pointing from it.

 ### Weight

 A value assigned to an edge.
 Edges *only* have weights in weighted graphs.
 The graph below shows integer values associated with each edge.
 The notion of weights is important in many graph algorithms such as Dijkstra's algorithm for finding the shortest path between two vertices.